 Cloverfield Organic U-Pick Farm in El Sobrante has a little of everything: a horse, seasonal produce to pick, and dozens of pink flamingoes.
 Pay for what you pick or just enjoy the scenery and horse.

 The Dingle Family Farm and Stables (Oakley) $$

-This family farm is open exclusively for private events, so you’ll need to make an appointment ahead of time. $50 will get you and up to five friends 30 minutes with goats, sheep, alpacas, pigs, rabbits, ducks, and chickens.
+This family farm is open exclusively for private events, so you’ll need to make an appointment ahead of time. $125 will get you and up to five friends 60 minutes with goats, sheep, alpacas, pigs, rabbits, ducks, and chickens and a pony ride.
+Or 30 minutes for $60, but no pony ride.
 They also have pony play dates and birthday parties (for $400+).
 Stop in Brentwood to pick some fruit (cherries, this time of year) and make it a memorable day!

 Check out the details here >>

 Happy Hollow Park & Zoo (San Jose)$$

 Part amusement park and part Zoo, San Jose’s Happy Hollow Park & Zoo is a fun-filled destination for a family with young children, just under an hour’s drive from Oakland.
 If you’re looking for an authentic farm-day visit, this isn’t it.
 But they do have goats you can pet and other domesticated animals at the Double-H Ranch, located across from the Keep-Around Carousel.
 Check out Whitney’s review here>>

 You can book a 2-hour reservation at Hidden Villa Farm Tuesday – Sunday for just $10 per car.
 You can see chickens, goats, sheep, and an impressive ram.
 There are lots of somewhat toddler- and stroller-friendly paths to explore as well.